Find Talent

 • Self-starter with a problem-solving mindset and the ability to build positive working relationships across departments and occupiers

-This is an exciting opportunity to be at the heart of one of London’s most iconic destinations, shaping the energy and sustainability strategy across a diverse and ambitious estate.
+This is an exciting opportunity to be at the heart of one of London’s new and most iconic destinations, shaping the energy and sustainability strategy across a diverse and ambitious estate.
 If you're driven by impact, performance, and collaboration – we’d love to hear from you.

 sector-icon